foreverphoenix/the-phoenix-flavour/content/manual/setup/prerequisites.md

 weight: 1
 type: docs
 description: >
-  Requirements and preliminary instructions.
+  In this (short) step we will go over the basic requirements, the version of Skyrim you need for TPF, enabling file extensions in Window Explorer, and, optionally, how to properly calibrate your monitor.
 ---

 ## Requirements

-First up, we have some general requirements that apply to any modded setup.
+First up, we have some general requirements.
 You need:

 - A legit Windows 10 or 11 installation (64bit).*
 - Editing software such as [Notepad++](https://notepad-plus-plus.org/).
-- An archiving tool like [7zip](https://www.7-zip.org/download.html) or [WinRAR](https://www.win-rar.com/start.html?&L=0).
+- An archiving tool like [7zip](https://www.7-zip.org/download.html).
-- Latest drivers for your GPU ([NVIDIA](https://www.nvidia.de/Download/index.aspx), [AMD](https://www.amd.com/en/support), or [Intel](https://www.intel.com/content/www/us/en/download/785597/intel-arc-graphics-windows.html)).
+- Latest drivers for your GPU ([NVIDIA](https://www.nvidia.de/Download/index.aspx), [AMD](https://www.amd.com/en/support), or [Intel](https://www.intel.com/content/www/us/en/search.html#sortCriteria=@lastmodifieddt%20descending&cf-tabfilter=Downloads&cf-downloadsppth=Graphics)).

 <font size=2>\* While modding on Linux (PC or SteamDeck) is technically possible, I have never done it and so I cannot provide support for it.</font size>

-In addition, some tech literacy is inevitably required.
+In terms of soft skills, some tech literacy is inevitably required.
 You need to know how to create new files and folders, handle archived files, and install programmes.

 Finally, the most important prerequisite -- and the one most often ignored -- is <mark>the willingness to read</mark>.
 Thirty seconds saved by skimming can easily turn into thirty minutes of tedious troubleshooting.
 Remember to take regular breaks!